PacificCommunity/ofp-sam-proper/README.md

-# Recommendations on how to structure SPC assessment work
+# How to structure SPC assessment work

 ## New Style